taddeini/jasper-mvc/readme.md

 return a rendering of a **View** based on a template selector as the first argument and the model data as the second.

-Actions will generally get/manipulate your data and indicate what should display after that happens.
+Actions will generally get/manipulate your data and indicate what should display after that happens, most commonly either returning a view or executing another action.

 #### Model Binding
 Similar to ASP.NET MVC, the concept of automated model binding can simplify working with modified data